 Step 1: Review your skills and strengths

-The first piece of the puzzle is pretty simple—figuring out your strengths and detailing the ways you’ve been most helpful to others over the course of your career.
+The first piece of the puzzle is pretty simple: figure out your strengths and detail the ways you’ve been most helpful to others over the course of your career.
 For this section, take out a pen and piece of paper and jot down a list for each of the following categories.

 (After that, we’ll review the list, asking a few high-level questions that should help you pull out the things that are your most unique core competencies.)

-- Every industry you’ve worked in as well as the jobs or roles you’ve had for the past decade.
+Every industry you’ve worked in, as well as the jobs or roles you’ve had for the past decade

-The main roles and responsibilities you’ve had in these jobs.
-What did you spend the most time doing?
+The main roles and responsibilities you’ve had in these jobs: What did you spend the most time doing?

-The primary hard skills you’ve built up throughout your career.
-What are you an indisputable expert in?
+The primary hard skills you’ve built up throughout your career: What are you an indisputable expert in?
 This could be software like Photoshop or Excel, or more conceptual fields like Business Strategy or User Experience

-The types of customers you’ve helped throughout your career.
-Did you primarily help businesses or individuals?
+The types of customers you’ve helped throughout your career: Did you primarily help businesses or individuals?

-- The primary benefits that you’ve delivered to these customers.
-What was the main deliverable your customers or clients walked away with at the end of the day?
+The primary benefits that you’ve delivered to these customers: What was the main deliverable your customers or clients walked away with at the end of the day?

 From this list, you should be able to see common threads and start narrowing your experience into a short list of the things that you not only love doing but are also the best at.
 This will be instrumental in finding a niche that’s right for you.

-From there, Claudia suggests going one step deeper: “In my group workshops I go one step beyond this question by asking participants about one or two ‘peak experiences’—which are moments in their (professional or private) life where they felt very proud as a result of their achievement.”
+From there, Claudia suggests going one step deeper: “In my group workshops, I go one step beyond this question by asking participants about one or two ‘peak experiences’—which are moments in their (professional or private) life where they felt very proud as a result of their achievement.”

 Step 2: Clarify a few overall life goals and ambitions